Volume of fluid method: Geometrical Reconstruction Techniques

 where $\mathbf{n}$ is a vector normal to the interface.
 Components of the normal are found e.g. by using the finite difference method or its combination with least squares optimization.
 The free term $\alpha$ is then found (analytically or by approximation) by enforcing mass conservation within computational cell.
 Once the description of the interface is established, the advection equation of $C$ is solved using geometrical techniques such as finding the flux of $C$ between grid cells, or advecting the endpoints of interface using discrete values of fluid velocity.

 Interface capture issues

 In two-phase flows in which the properties of the two phases are vastly different, errors in the computation of the surface tension force at the interface cause Front-Capturing methods such as Volume of Fluid (VOF) and Level-Set method (LS) to develop interfacial spurious currents.
 To better solve such flows, special treatment is required to reduce such spurious currents.
 A few studies have looked at improving interface tracking by combining Level-set method and Volume of fluid methods while a few others have looked at improving the numerical solving algorithm by adding smoothening loops or improving property averaging techniques.

+Software implementations

+FLOW-3D, developed by Flow Science, Inc., incorporates TruVOF®, a proprietary implementation of the original one-fluid VOF model as described by Hirt and Nichols.